followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/Widget/1 Configuration/hint.md

 ===========================================================================

 <!--shortDescription-->
-Specifies the text of the hint displayed for the widget.
+Specifies text for a hint that appears when a user pauses on the widget.
 <!--/shortDescription-->

 <!--fullDescription-->